 The Russian government heavily monitors and controls the right of its citizens to express their views about the government online.
-The Russian government is pretty stern towards internet freedom and blocks a lot of foreign websites and services like Hulu and Netflix.
+The Russian government is pretty stern towards internet freedom and blocks many foreign websites and services like Hulu and Netflix.

-Keeping that in mind, I’m going to share with you 6 of the best VPNs for Russia that works flawlessly in Russia and elsewhere.
+Keeping that in mind, I’m going to share with you 6 of the best VPNs for Russia that work flawlessly in Russia and elsewhere.

 But first, let’s go through a brief overview of some good VPNs…

 - ExpressVPN – An Overall Best VPN Capable of offering blazing fast speeds.

 - Surfshark -Fastest VPN on the market, having servers in Moscow & St. Petersburg.

 - NordVPN – Best geo unblocking VPN with 5,500+ servers & obfuscation technology.